 - Data caps

-Living in an HOA can have an impact on choosing an ISP because the roads are private.
+Living in an HOA community or subdivision can have an impact on choosing an ISP because the roads are private.
 ISPs can’t build a connection unless the HOA board allows them to.
 That said, HOAs will usually make certain options available for residents.
 If you don’t like the options currently available, your best bet is to reach out to your HOA president to talk about allowing new services in.
 You also have the option of satellite internet connections that don’t require additional infrastructure to be built.
 (But you’ll probably have to get that satellite dish approved by your HOA as well.)

 Is “unlimited” data really unlimited?